tugraz-isds/spcd3/API.md

 `function invert(dimension: string): void`

-There is the possibility of inverting a dimension by using the invert function.
+With inverting, the scale of a dimension will be flipped.
-As a parameter, a string, namely the dimension, is required.
+A string, namely the dimension name, is required as a parameter.

 - getInversionStatus